“When I was a young boy, I played futsal in the street and in a club. It was great fun and helped me to become the player I am today.”

 One of the challenges of using Slow Writing with primary children is that they are so focused on each sentence criteria that they struggle to view the text as a whole.
 Sentences are often individually great but lack flow and cohesion.
 And this was the case here.
 So, we cut up our sentences, resequenced, revised once more, added new sentences if required as in [fig.18].
 (And in this case, once stuck into the new order, reordered once more, hence the red arrows.)

-Slow Writing wouldn’t have worked for section 2 as we had the additional challenge of integrating the existing dialogue so we took a simpler approach: model, write, revise.
+Slow Writing wouldn’t have worked for section 2 as we had the additional challenge of integrating the existing dialogue, so we took a simpler approach: model, write, revise.

 It’s worth noting that revising writing was a major focus of the unit.
 Section 1 was written four times in total – an initial draft, two revisions and a final piece, and section 2 three times.
 As Truman Capote said, I believe more in the scissors than I do in the pencil.
 Spend more time revising than writing.
 (Perhaps the details of how to revise work with children is a topic for a future blog post.)

 If you looked over the infographic towards the top of the blog post, it says review and magpie.
 These are my prerequisites for revision.
-You can’t make improvements to the quality of your writing if you haven’t reviewed it writing and noted where improvements ought to be made.
-And do share great examples from the class, and encourage children to steal ideas, words and phrases.
+You can’t make improvements to the quality of your writing if you haven’t reviewed it and noted where improvements ought to be made.
+And do share great sentence examples from the class, and encourage children to steal ideas, words and phrases.
 They can then feed these into their revisions.

 And finally, we wrote the whole thing up.
 They are not perfect.
 There are spelling errors (something I’d invest more time into if I were doing this again) and mistakes with grammar.
 And there are missteps with content and sequencing.
 But they are largely self-edited and self-revised.
 Teachers did not go through any of the writing with a fine tooth comb, making corrections.
-So, they genuinely reflect ability.
+They genuinely reflect ability.

 Here are some examples, a magnificent seven.
 Download and enjoy.
 Please credit Chetwynd Primary Academy (Toton, Nottinghamshire) if you use and share them.